crdx/face/README.md

 # face

 **face** is a modular IRC bot.

-It's simply a glorified module loader that loads modules in the `modules` directory and passes IRC events on to it.
+It's simply a glorified module loader that loads modules in the `modules` directory and passes IRC events on to them.

 ## Installation